ringcentral/ringcentral-extensible/README.md

     - event emitter
     - extensions/<extension 1>/
         - every extension should have a readme file
+    - Do not install extension dependencies by default
 - WSG
     - WSG should have its own folder and readme file
     - Support unsubscribe